riibytes/VITyarthi-Introduction-to-Problem-Solving-Programming-project-CSE-/README.md

 ---

-## ⚙️Steps to Install & Run the Project
+## ⚙️ Steps to Install & Run the Project

 ### 1.Clone the repository